 Investment securities owned by CPT are required under the CPT Board-approved investment policy to meet certain criteria as to allowable asset classes and the composition of investments within those classes.
 Risk characteristics of the portfolio are managed through three primary asset classes of equity, fixed income and diversified investments.
 The diversified asset class contains investments that are not correlated with the equity and fixed income asset classes and are intended to provide anticipated risk-versus-return characteristics that are beneficial to the portfolio.
-CPT's investments are carried at fair value.
-Securities, in general, are exposed to various risks, such as interest rate, credit and overall market volatility.
-Due to the level of risk associated with investment securities, it is reasonably possible that changes in their value will occur in the near term and that such changes could be material to the financial statements.
+CPT's endowment fund investments are carried at fair value.
 Additional information on fair value and the asset classes is disclosed in Note 5.

 Under the endowment spending policy, the CPT Board of Directors may designate a portion of the cumulative investment return, including net appreciation, for support of the current operations of specified programs; the remainder is retained to support operations of future years and to offset potential market declines.
 Under the endowment spending policy, up to 5 percent of the rolling three-year average value of the portfolio as of December 31 for the three years prior to the current year may be appropriated for the next fiscal year.
-Investment income designated for current operations and used for the specified programs is classified as an increase in net assets without donor restrictions.
+Investment income designated for current operations and used for the specified programs is classified as an increase in net assets with donor restrictions.
 Investment income in excess of amounts designated for current operations is classified as an increase in net assets with donor restrictions.
-Investment income is classified as net assets with donor restrictions for fiscal 2022 and 2021.
+Investment income is classified as net assets with donor restrictions for fiscal 2023 and 2022.